 - 1 Hold MENU.

 - 2 Select Clocks > ALARMS > Edit.

 - 3 Select an alarm.

 - 4 Select an option:

-- · To turn the alarm on or off, select Status.
+- To turn the alarm on or off, select Status.

-- · To change the alarm time, select Time.
+- To change the alarm time, select Time.

-- · To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat.
+- To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat.

-- · To select the type of alarm notification, select Sound and Vibe.
+- To select the type of alarm notification, select Sound and Vibe.

-- To turn the backlight on or off with the alarm, select Backlight.

 - To select a description for the alarm, select Label.

-- · To delete the alarm, select Delete.
+- To delete the alarm, select Delete.